 Sun ☉: My Sun is in 2 degrees Capricorn, in the 3rd house of communication.
 The Sun sign is probably the one most familiar to anyone, as it’s just based on your birth date.
 Capricorn season is generally December 22 - January 19, so all people born in this time will be Capricorn Sun babies; my birthday is December 24.
 The Sun is your personality, your core essence of who you are, the way that your ego interacts with the world.
 Depending on the rest of your chart, you may come off more as your Sun sign or your Rising sign.
 The Sun is a powerful force in your identity, sense of self, essential character traits that describe what your ego (the internal “I”) needs in life to feel fulfilled, happy, satisfied, and complete.
 My Sun in Capricorn gives me an inherent drive to succeed, makes me a very hard worker, motivated and dedicated towards my goals, always looking towards the next mountain.
 The shadow side of this is my perfectionism, or being too self-sacrificing because I push myself beyond what I should be doing just to say that I accomplished my goal; I can become a bit demanding or try too hard to be in control of everything because I can feel like I know exactly how it needs to be done.

 Moon ☾: My Moon is at 21 degrees Pisces, in the 5th house of creativity and play.
 Your Moon sign is the third of the “big three” and describes your emotional needs.
 How do you express your emotions, what do you need to feel safe and held and secure in your heart?
 What does your heart long for, how do you express yourself?
 In what ways do you create safe space for yourself and others?
 What does your love look like?
 With my Moon in Pisces, I have a deeply emotional and sensitive heart-space; I am the person who can cry at any scene that even slightly tugs at my heartstrings.
-I am very empathetic and attuned to the feelings of others, picking up on emotional energies in the world if I don’t take care to ground and shield my energetic field.
+I am very empathetic and attuned to the feelings of others, picking up on emotional energies in the world if I don’t take care to the ground and shield my energetic field.
 My deep compassion and the Piscean desire to merge can make me emotionally dependent or clingy in the shadow side of this lunar energy, either being emotionally manipulative or easy to manipulate emotionally.
-This can also predispose me to being swept away by dreams and fantasy, lost in my imagination of how things could be instead of letting my heart see the realities of how they are.
+This can also predispose me to be swept away by dreams and fantasy, lost in my imagination of how things could be instead of letting my heart see the realities of how they are.

-North Node ☊ / South Node ☋: The Nodal Axis, or the Nodes of Fate as they are also sometimes called, are always directly opposite each other on your birth chart; they move backwards through the signs, changing signs approximately ever 1.5 years.
+North Node ☊ / South Node ☋: The Nodal Axis, or the Nodes of Fate as they are also sometimes called, are always directly opposite each other on your birth chart; they move backward through the signs, changing signs approximately ever 1.5 years.
 They are related to the movement of the Moon in its elliptical orbit, and correspond to where lunar eclipses will be seen every year.
 My North Node is at 28 degrees of Capricorn in my 4th house of home and family, while my South Node is therefore at 28 degrees of Cancer in my 10th house of career and professional life.
-It is said that our soul’s journey through this life is to move from the South Node behaviors towards the North Node behaviors, and that doing so is what helps us to embody our highest lessons of this lifetime.
+It is said that our soul’s journey through this life is to move from the South Node behaviors towards the North Node behaviors and that doing so is what helps us to embody our highest lessons of this lifetime.
 The South Node represents the behaviors that are familiar and comfortable for us, the things that we may be bringing from our childhood or past lives, the behaviors that we retreat to and how we engage naturally with the world.
 With my South Node in Cancer, it’s easy and safe for me to embody the Cancerean qualities of nurturing, family, playing the role of mother; however, if I do not develop past that, and especially past the lower vibrational attitudes of Cancer, my soul will not evolve along it’s highest calling in this lifetime.
 With my North Node in Capricorn, my soul’s pathway is to learn how to embody the highest evolution of this collective earth energy that can build and create foundations that will serve us all on a larger scale in the future.
 By learning to cultivate the highest vibrations of Capricorn energy, I align with my dharma, or soul’s calling.

 Midheaven MC: The Midheaven is the highest point in the chart, the vertical line that divides the astrological wheel in half from right to left, connecting with the lowest point in the chart, the IC.
 It always is the dividing line between 9th and 10th houses.
 My MC is at 27 degrees Cancer, marking the start of my 10th house of career and professional life.
 The MC is often called your career line, as it is said to represent the professional path that aligns most closely with your soul’s blueprint.
 In what types of careers will your talents be most useful and are you most likely to find fulfillment?
 How do you express your personality through your professional life?
 With my MC in Cancer, any careers that enable me to take on an emotional, nurturing role will be a good fit; a place where I can create a safe container/space (the crab shell) for others’ emotions and experiences.

-Mercury ☿: Mercury, the closest planet to the Sun, is named after the Roman messenger god (Hermes in the Greek myths) who would fly between the heavens, earth, and underworld like quicksilver with his winged shoes and helmet.
+Mercury ☿: Mercury, the closest planet to the Sun, is named after the Roman messenger god (Hermes in the Greek myths) who would fly between the heavens, earth, and underworlds like quicksilver with his winged shoes and helmet.
 We draw heavily on mythological influences to understand astrology, as the planets and signs are connected intimately with legacies of myths and stories stretching to Rome, Greece, Egypt, Babylonia, and beyond.
 The planet Mercury, therefore, represents the archetype of your intellect in your chart.
 How do you think, how do you communicate, how do you learn, what is it that you love to consider and put your mind to?
 In what ways does your intellect engage with the world, what drives you to learn, what are you filled with a thirst to explore with your mind and your thoughts?
 My Mercury is at 2 degrees Capricorn in my 3rd house of communication, and it was retrograde when I was born, so my Mercurian tendencies are more inward and sometimes stuck or more difficult to bring forth with ease.
 In Capricorn, Mercury means that I express my intellect and thoughts in a disciplined, steady, structured way, and I can be a bit perfectionistic in how I speak.
 I can enjoy learning about things that can help me to advance personally, and flourish talking about my goals and steps towards them.
 The retrograde energy means sometimes it’s hard for me to find just the right words to express what is in my mind.

 Venus ♀: The goddess of love, beauty, abundance, attraction, and sensuality.
 This planet has sometimes been reduced to just being a representation of our “feminine” qualities, but I think that does a vast injustice to what Venus represents and carries in our birth charts.
 With my Venus at 15 degrees of Capricorn in my 3rd house of communication, I am serious and steady in my attractions and my love, I believe strongly in commitment and the power of security and promise.
 The shadow side of this can mean that I am enamored of all the sparkly and shiny things, or that I could become someone who just pursues status and wealth without thinking about anything deeper in life.
 Venus is my style of loving, my way of appreciating the beautify and sensual essence of life.
 This archetype also can describe how we receive from others; sometimes it’s hard for me to receive, with Venus in Capricorn, as the structure and rigidity of a Capricorn energy can limit my ability to soften into not being in control.